German Dual Citizenship for Americans: Law Changes, Tax Rules, and How to Apply

 Germany’s reformed Nationality Law, which took effect on June 27, 2024, made three major changes:

-Since the law took effect, a retention permit is no longer required to avoid automatic loss of German citizenship when accepting US citizenship upon application.
+Since the law took effect, a retention permit is no longer required to avoid automatic loss of German citizenship upon applying for U.S. citizenship.
 You don’t even need to inform the German authorities about planned naturalization.

 Foreign Tax Credit: Your Best Defense Against Double Taxation

 The Foreign Tax Credit provides a dollar-for-dollar credit for German taxes paid.
-Since Germany’s income tax rates reach up to 45%—generally higher than US rates—this often eliminates US taxes entirely.
+Since Germany’s income tax rates reach up to 45%, generally higher than U.S. rates, this often eliminates U.S. taxes.

 Foreign Earned Income Exclusion: Additional Protection